Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Figure 46.18 In nature, phosphorus exists as the phosphate ion (PO43−).
 Weathering of rocks and volcanic activity releases phosphate into the soil, water, and air, where it becomes available to terrestrial food webs.
 Phosphate enters the oceans via surface runoff, groundwater flow, and river flow.
 Phosphate dissolved in ocean water cycles into marine food webs.
 Some phosphate from the marine food webs falls to the ocean floor, where it forms sediment. (credit: modification of work by John M. Evans and Howard Perlman, USGS)

-As discussed in Chapter 44, excess phosphorus and nitrogen that enters these ecosystems from fertilizer runoff and from sewage causes excessive growth of microorganisms and depletes the dissolved oxygen, which leads to the death of many ecosystem fauna, such as shellfish and finfish.
+As discussed in Ecology and the Biosphere, excess phosphorus and nitrogen that enters these ecosystems from fertilizer runoff and from sewage causes excessive growth of microorganisms and depletes the dissolved oxygen, which leads to the death of many ecosystem fauna, such as shellfish and finfish.
 This process is responsible for dead zones in lakes and at the mouths of many major rivers (Figure 46.19).

 World map shows areas where dead zones occur.
 Dead zones are present along the eastern and western shore of the United States, in the North and Mediterranean Seas and off the east coast of Asia.